FREDERICK-win/Todo/.github/README.md

 # Todo

-A small and simple todo-list that saves to your local storage
+A small and simple todo-list

 ## Development